-Discussion Board Contribution (12 off) - provides breadth in knowledge (Engage in 10) 20% Mid Term Critical Review Paper (based on discussions Modules 1-6) -1 st July 17 20% One 4-6 minute video that critiques your mid term CR using the Rubric - 7 th July 17 10% Final Critical Review Paper (based on discussions in Modules 7-12) - 4 th Aug 17 20% Project Team Report - 11 th August 16 (includes charter 8 th June.
-PPT 31 st July 17) 30%
+Discussion Board Contribution (12 off) - provides breadth in knowledge (Engage in 10) 20% Mid Term Critical Review Paper (based on discussions Modules 1-6) 20% One 4-6 minute video that critiques your mid term CR using the Rubric 10% Final Critical Review Paper (based on discussions in Modules 7-12) 20% Project Team Report - (includes charter and PPT).
+30%

 Class Participation - Online Discussions.
-This course will be offered online only for the Spring/Summer (May-July) 2017.
+This course will be offered online only.
 The course will be taught through a combination of video lectures (7 mins-40 minutes), critical review readings, and online discussion.
 Use the online discussions input to form your critical review papers.
 Discussion board contribution can earn 20% - you will be given an overall grade for the discussions against the performance rubric.